 …

 The N Timestamp Measurement Reports field is an unsigned integer indicating the number of Timestamp Measurement Reports.
+The value 0 of the N Timestamp Measurement Reports field is reserved.

-Time Stamp Measurement Reports field contains one or more Time Stamp Measurement Report fields defined as in Figure 9-1027 (Format of Timestamp Error field).
+Timestamp Measurement Reports field contains one or more Timestamp Measurement Report subfields defined as in Figure 9-1024 (Time Stamp Measurement Report field), with definitions as detailed in Subclause 9.4.2.286 (ISTA Passive Location Measurement Report element). (#1519)

 TGaz Editor: Delete the remained of Subclause 9.4.2.287 (RSTA Passive Location LMR element), i.e delete from P65L1 to P66L6 in D1.2.